 Latest iphone reviews blogs

+Welcome to a very special installment of Game Centered.
 Game Centered features roundups and in-depth reviews of the best in iOS games and related gaming news.
 Among the App Store’s myriad games, it’s all too easy to overlook some of the greats.
 Each installment of Game Centered will take a close look at a select few worthy of special recognition.
-In this installment we take a look at the Infinity Blade game tie-in, the short film Infinity Blade: Origins, as well as Call of Duty: Strike Team and Asphalt 8: Airborne.
-Read on for all the juicy details...
+This week, we are treated to a special installment with four highly anticipated, blockbuster game titles making their debuts in the App Store.

 iPhone Reviews | iPhone Life Magazine